American Airlines systemwide upgrades (SWUs)

 Not all fare classes are eligible for SWU upgrades.
 The eligible booking classes vary by route and are set by AA's revenue management.
 In general:

 - Domestic -- most published economy fares are eligible, including discounted fares.
-Basic economy (B class) is never eligible.
+Basic economy is never eligible.

 - Short-haul international (Caribbean, Mexico, Central America) -- similar to domestic rules.

 - Long-haul international -- eligibility is more restrictive.
 Deep discount fares and some promotional fares may not qualify.
-Full-fare economy (Y, B not basic) and above are generally eligible.
+Full-fare economy (excluding Basic Economy) and above are generally eligible.

 Booking and Confirmation Rules